BatzJunior/testrepo/_pages/024-inspectionplan.md

 -----|-------------
-uuid | Identifies this inspection plan entity uniquely. path | The path of this entity. attribues | A set of attributes which specifies this entity. comment | Contains all attributes a value exists for version | Contains the revision number of the entity.
-The revision number starts with zero and is incremented by one each time when changes are applied to an entity.
+uuid | Identifies this inspection plan entity uniquely. path | The path of this entity. attributes | A set of attributes which specifies this entity. comment | A comment which describes the last inspection plan change. version | Contains the revision number of the entity.
+The revision number starts with zero and is incremented by one each time when changes are applied to the inspection plan.
 The version is only returned if versioning is enabled in server settings. current | Indicates wheter the entity is the current version. timeStamp | Contains the date and time of the last update applied to this entity. charChangeDate (only for parts) | The timestamp for the most recent characteristic change on any characteristic that belongs to this part